Special considerations for neurological FIP

 Duration of Treatment

-Treatment duration for neurological FIP with GS-441524 often exceeds that of standard cases due to the complexity of central nervous system involvement.
-While most cats with non-neurological FIP complete therapy within 12 weeks, neurological cases may require 16 weeks or longer to achieve full remission.
-Extended treatment ensures that viral replication in the brain and spinal tissues is completely suppressed, reducing the risk of relapse.
-During this prolonged therapy, veterinarians closely monitor neurological function and general health to evaluate progress.
-Many reported cases have shown that with patience and consistent dosing, cats can regain normal neurological function and long-term stability.
+Treatment term for neurological FIP with GS-441524 regularly surpasses that of standard cases due to the complexity of the central nervous system association.
+Whereas most cats with non-neurological FIP require total treatment within 12 weeks, neurological cases may require 16 weeks or longer to accomplish full abatement.
+Expanded treatment guarantees that viral replication in the brain and spinal tissues is totally suppressed, lessening the risk of backslide.
+Amid this delayed treatment, veterinarians closely screen neurological work and common well-being to assess progress.
+Numerous detailed cases have appeared that show that with tolerance and reliable dosing, cats can recapture ordinary neurological function and long-term stability.

 Ocular FIP can lead to severe vision impairment and requires prompt intervention.
 GS-441524 has shown efficacy in addressing eye-related symptoms: